charlesisfeline/MonoEngine/README.md

 # FNF-PsychEngine
-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
+Engine intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
 Also aiming to be an easier alternative to newbie coders.

 **Credits:**
+* CharlesCatYT - Coder
+* Grits - Assistant Coder

-* Shadow Mario - Coding
+* Shadow Mario - Coder
-* RiverOaken - Arts and Animations
+* RiverOaken - Spriter

 **Special Thanks**
 * Keoiki - Note Splash Animations

 WARNING: This engine is still very early in development!
-You can request new features though
+You can request new features though.
 _____________________________________

 **FEATURES:**